Project-based school work is also a good way to encourage homeschoolers to engage in interest-based, self-directed learning.

 A project should include

-• Background information
+- Background information

 Anything we study has a history – projects must tell us something about the history of the topic or subject (like an intro paragraph when writing an essay).

-• Facts / Figures
+- Facts / Figures

-• Art in some form
+- Art in some form

 This is a way of getting students to express themselves in different mediums, but also as a way of taking pressure off pupils who struggle with writing lots of text.
 There are many ways to share information and it doesn’t all have to be in written form.
 Illustrations, diagrams, storyboards etc can all make lessons more fun and allow students to express their knowledge in a way they’re comfortable with.

-• A Main Text
+- A Main Text

 With our homeschoolers, my only stipulation is that there needs to be a minimum of a one-page text block explaining whatever the project topic is.
 This ensures they read a minimum of three ‘pages’ in order to be able to turn out one page in their own words (we plagarise check afterwards so copy-paste is a no-go from the start).
-Setting a word/page count means homeschoolers get used to explaining ideas and facts in appropriate detail – at GCSE they will often be told how many pages an answer must fill so the sooner they start learning how to ‘fill a page,’ the easier that exam skill will be to learn.

 If a subject is complex, it’s better to encourage students to spread the project text over two pages rather than attempting to stick to one where they’d have to overly summarise the information.
 At least until they get used to the concept of completing projects, it’s better for them to include too much information than not enough.
-Gradually they will learn to self-edit and it’s a skill set to be built upon in actual ‘lessons’.
+Gradually they will learn to self-edit and it’s a skill set to be built upon in actual ‘writing lessons’.

-• A summary of the project
+- A summary of the project

 This could be a verbal summarisation alongside a power-point presentation, a paper-based summary that can be included in the file or another piece of artwork that summarises the topic explored.